nesi/support-docs/docs/Software/index.md

 Further information can be found in the online [User Guide for Lmod](https://lmod.readthedocs.io/en/latest/010_user.html).

-## Modules on Māui

-On Māui and Māui\_Ancil we use top level modules to provide the different software stacks.
-Per default the "NeSI" module is loaded, which provides access to the different NeSI software stacks.

-On Māui XC nodes an improved version of the modules framework is provided.
-Therewith you can also search for modules using a sub-string using the "-S" option, e.g.

-as a result you will also find modules having the substring "netcdf" in name, e.g. cray-netcdf.

-NOTE: The substring search will be soon implemented by default, then you do not need to specify the -S anymore.
-Furthermore, this improvement should be also ported to the Māui\_Ancil part.

 !!! prerequisite "What Next"
     You can create your own modules.
 This is described [here](../../Scientific_Computing/HPC_Software_Environment/Installing_Third_Party_applications.md).